Level: Resort nearby

 There are two main ways to access this spot:

-If you are on a snorkeling tour, you will enter the water from the boat following the instructions of your guide, based on currents and conditions.
+If you are on a snorkeling tour, you will enter the water from the boat.
+Follow the instructions of your guide, who will make decisions based on currents and conditions.

 If you stay at Arcadia Beach Resort, you will enter the water from shore.
 Check the sea conditions with the resort’s dive club.

-This spot is densely covered by hard corals (clubbed finger, starlet, finger, and staghorn corals) but also presents a good variety of fish which includes angelfish, threadfin butterflyfish, brown chromis, sergeants, and black triggerfish.
-Green turtles are occasionally spotted although less frequently than in neighboring Sipadan Island.
+Pulau Pandanan has a good variety of fish present which includes angelfish, threadfin butterflyfish, brown chromis, sergeants, and black triggerfish.
+Green turtles are occasionally spotted, although less frequently than in neighboring Sipadan Island.

-The corals are denser towards the shore and become more scattered on the open ocean until leaving room for a sandy seabed.
-Exploit the current and let it drift you alongside the shore keeping it on your left.
+The corals are denser towards the shore and become more scattered on the open ocean until being replaced by a sandy seabed.
+Use the current to drift alongside the shore, always keeping it on your left.

-You would want to stick to the area that has an average deepness of 3 to 10 ft/1 to 3 meters, this is where the fish is more abundant and the colorful corals make for good photo opportunities.
+You will want to stick to the area that has an average deepness of 3 to 10 ft, this is where the fish are more abundant and the colorful corals make for good photo opportunities.

-Visibility and difficulty conditions are dependent on the conditions you will find, there is little protection from the island hence the water can get rough at times.
+Visibility and current conditions are dependent on the weather at the time you are there.
+Know that there is little protection from the island, so the water can get rough at times.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.